ppremru/LaunchFieldKitAdoption/README.md

 ### Bringing it all together

-Completing structured courses, reading, experimentation and collaboration are essential to mastering the skills of the product stack:
+Completing structured courses, reading, experimentation and collaboration are essential to mastering the skills of the product stack.
+The team needs time to absorb new information, skills, and tools.
+There's an initial learning phase, followed by a period of practice and refinement to achieve proficiency.
+Approach:

 1. **Red Hat Learning Subscriptions (RHLS)**
 RHLS courses offer structured, comprehensive Red Hat training with features like hands-on labs, instructor-led videos, and expert support, which are not typically found in free courses.